-We used the following valuation methods and assumptions to estimate the fair value of assets on the balance sheet of the Company:
+We used the following valuation methods and assumptions to estimate the fair value of assets on the economic balance sheet of the Company:

-• Funds withheld by ceding companies: The fair value option was elected by the Successor Company with respect to the funds withheld portfolio with effect from June 2, 2020 which results in the entirety of the funds withheld arrangement being carried at fair value within the consolidated balance sheet with the resulting changes in fair value also recorded in the income statement in each period.
-For the Predecessor Company, the reinsurance agreements contain embedded derivatives, which are required to be separated from their host contracts and reported as embedded derivatives.
-The host contract relates to the reinsurance receivable from ceding companies under the funds withheld arrangement underlying the reinsurance transactions.
-The fair value of the embedded derivative is included in funds withheld by ceding companies on the balance sheet by the Predecessor Company.

-- Fixed maturities, available for sale: The Company obtains quoted prices in active markets for identical or similar assets at the balance sheet date to measure bonds at fair value.
+- Funds withheld by ceding companies: The fair value option was elected by the Successor Company with respect to the funds withheld portfolio with effect from June 2, 2020 which results in the entirety of the funds withheld arrangement being carried at fair value within the balance sheet with the resulting changes in fair value also recorded in the income statement in each period. - Fixed maturities, available for sale: The Company obtains quoted prices in active markets for identical or similar assets at the balance sheet date to measure bonds at fair value.
 Market price is generally obtained from dealer markets.
 The Company employs independent third-party valuation service providers to gather, analyze, and interpret market information to derive fair value estimates for individual investments, based upon market-accepted methodologies and assumptions. - Other investments: We utilize NAV as an estimate of the fair value for our private equity funds, which is a permitted practical expedient under the provisions of U.S. GAAP.
 Due to the time lag in the NAV reported by certain fund managers, we adjust the valuation for capital calls and distributions that occur between the date of the NAV and our financial statements. - Short-term investments: This consists of highly liquid securities with remaining maturities of one year or less, but greater than three months, at the time of purchase and short-term bank loan securities.
 These securities are stated at amortized cost which approximates fair value. - Cash: This consists of cash on hand, demand deposits and highly liquid debt instruments with an original maturity of three months or less.
 These are carried at amortized cost which approximates fair value. - Tax receivable and other assets: The valuation methodology for these assets under U.S. GAAP is consistent with the valuation approach for EBS purposes.